The Maven Meter: Ponte 16 Casino & Sofitel Hotel

 Rendezvous – Rendezvous is one of the nicer looking bars in town, with its big windows and piano house art.

-Hours at the MJ Cafe are from 11 am to 1 pm daily.
+Hours at the MJ Cafe are from 5 pm to 3 am Monday to Friday.
+On weekends, it opens up at 1 pm instead.

 THE LAST WORD